rizoom/base-org-web/README.md

 - No indication that users have been harmed considerably by any issue
 - No indication that issues have been concealed, ignored, or not addressed correctly in order to prevent new or similar issues from happening

+---

-If you have any questions, please reach out to us in [Base Discord](https://base.org/discord).
+If you have any questions, please reach out to us in #developer-chat in the [Base Discord](https://base.org/discord).